Flea & Tick Prevention for Mini Aussies: The MDR1 Risk, Natural Strategies & What to Do After a Bite

 Liver Support

-Milk thistle, dandelion root, burdock.
-Supports what the body encounters in tick season.
+Milk thistle, dandelion root, and burdock support what the body encounters in tick season.

 Natural prevention is a layered approach — repellents, environmental management, and a dog whose immune terrain makes them a less desirable host.